TeamAbella060420/CRUD-laravel/Crud-App/README.md

     }`
 9. Migrate the migration in to the database `php artisan migrate`
 10. Check the database if the tables are created
-11. Work on the Model
+11. Work on the Model in the create Employee.php file `    protected $fillable = [
+        'first_name',
+        'last_name',
+        'email',
+        'phone',
+        'post',
+        'avatar',
+    ];
+` // add this into the employee extend model